jrpotter/notebook/notes/computability/context-free.md

 1. Introduce a new start variable $S_0$ with rule $S_0 \rightarrow S$.
 2. Eliminate all $\epsilon$-rules (except for the start variable).
+	1. These are the rules that map a variable to $\epsilon$.
 3. Eliminate all unit rules.
+	1. These are the rules that map a variable to another variable.
 4. Introduce new rules to match forms above.

 %%ANKI